palmengladosTV/Sopra-Einzelprojekt/README.md

-# Dune-TD (Template)
+# Dune-TD (Einzelprojekt)

-This is the Dune-TD template provided by Dennis Jehle for your implementation of Dune-TD.
+This is the finished result of the Sopra 2021/2022 Dune themed Einzelprojekt.
+This project use a template provided by Dennis Jehle for the implementation of Dune-TD.
 Feel free to modify the template.
-If you want to use another framework or programming language, please contact your tutor.

 ![](template_screenshot_menu.png)

 ![](template_screenshot_game.png)

 ![](template_screenshot_showcase.png)

+## Modifications to the given task
+* There is no music!
+* You can't win the game anymore.
+It is endless now.
+* Auto adjusting wave difficulties.
+* Custom UI skin
+* ...

 ## Requirements